BEF STAFF | BEF BOARD OF DIRECTORS

 Felicia has a distinguished background in both the nonprofit and private sectors.
 Prior to joining BEF in 2008, she served as the Chief Financial Officer for the Oregon Children’s Foundation SMART program.
 Before moving to Portland in 2006, she served as the Vice President of Finance and Operations for the Minneapolis Regional Chamber of Commerce from 2001-2006, and was the Chief Financial Officer and Vice President of Great Way Products, Inc. from 1989-2001.
 A Tennessee native, she moved to Minnesota in 1984 to pursue her broad formal education.
 After graduating from Normandale Community College, her lifelong love of animals led her to the University of Minnesota where she studied Fisheries and Wildlife for two years.
 But it was her aptitude for business that prompted her to transfer to the University of St. Thomas where she graduated with a BA in Business Administration with an emphasis on Administrative Leadership.
 She later earned a JD from William Mitchell College of Law where her legal studies focused on business and employment law.
 Felicia is a competitive tennis player in both USTA and WTT leagues.
-Her other interests include kayak touring, backcountry camping, snowshoeing, international and domestic travel and reading.
-She lives in the Sellwood neighborhood of Southeast Portland with her dog, Bear.
+Her other interests include kayak touring, backcountry camping, snowshoeing, international and domestic travel, and reading.
+She lives in the Sellwood neighborhood of Southeast Portland with her dog, Eva.

 At BEF, Val develops partnerships with some of the world’s most influential brands to advance environmental restoration and education.
 She leads fundraising and stakeholder engagement for the nationally recognized Change the Course water sustainability campaign.
 Val serves on the Board of Directors for the Green Sports Alliance and is a LEED® Green Associate.
 Prior to joining BEF in 2010, she had a 17-year career as a business development professional and sales executive.
 During that time, she also launched the first sustainability program at Clear Channel Radio.
 Email